Can a non-U.S. citizen buy a house in America?

 Look for a lender that will consider foreign credit histories

-For some foreign nationals, there may be a possible short cut to getting a low-rate mortgage.
+For some foreign nationals, there may be a shortcut to getting a low-rate mortgage.
 That’s because a few lenders have started to offer to check newcomers’ credit histories in their home countries.
 And to use those as a basis for their lending decisions.

 But what’s “qualifying documentation?”
 Well, presumably the bank is referring to your green card.
-Or the visa you have that gives you the right to live here.
+Or the visa that gives you the right to live here.

-You may benefit by finding a real estate agent and lender who are experienced in assisting people in your situation.
-And having an expert on your side can make a big difference to your experience and success.
+As you prepare to get a U.S. mortgage, learn as much as possible about lending rules, loan types, and the mortgage application process before shopping for homes.
+You may also benefit from finding a real estate agent and lender who are experienced in assisting people in your situation.
+Having an expert on your side can make a big difference to your experience and success.

 Buy U.S. property as a foreign national

-You’ll just have to show a green card or work visa.
-Or another document that proves you’re legally allowed to live and work in the U.S.
+You’ll just have to show a green card, work visa, or another document that proves you’re legally allowed to live and work in the U.S. Your credit history, income, and debt will also affect your eligibility and the size of the loan you could get.